Calgary city council just says no

 It seems the city is doomed to another fight for the centre-right, with police the beating heart of policymaking.
 But what would hold considerably more value for the city's long-term economics and politics is a viable mayoral candidate stepping up and declaring, with all the evidence in hand: more police do not make us safer.

-But so far, all we're hearing from those entering the race is more cops, more escalation.
+But so far, what we're hearing from those entering the race is more cops, more escalation.
 More attempts to disappear poverty, instead of reduce it.
 These aren't evidence-based, compassionate, or fiscally responsible.
 They have more in common with racist land occupation, no matter who promotes them.

 And we have to ask after all that, where is this city's mayoral candidate who will stand up to defend the real people that make up this city – not its institutions, its badges, its fixations and prairie settler paranoias?
-Who will amplify the impact that a leader's words have on how their citizens view themselves?
+Who will leverage the impact that a leader's words have on how citizens view themselves?

 Drug Data Decoded provides analysis on topics related to prohibitionist drug policy using news sources, publicly available data sets and freedom of information submissions, from which the author draws reasonable opinions.
 The author is not a journalist.